THE ACHIEVER

 Achiever + Free Spirit

-Internal war: achieve structure vs crave freedom.
-You alternate between rigid goal-pursuit and rebellious spontaneous spending.
+Internal tension: achieve structure vs crave freedom.
+Alternation between rigid goal-pursuit and rebellious spontaneous spending.

 Achiever + Devoted